-However, while many of these days have their perks (who doesn’t love a day centered on doughnuts?), many probably don’t relate to your business.
-This guide offers tips for small businesses that want to identify the best days for their marketing strategy and how to harness them.
+This guide offers tips for small businesses that want to identify the best national days for their marketing strategy and how to harness them.
+Read ahead for a sample of national days and how you can integrate them into your marketing calendar.

 Editor’s Note: Looking for information on social media management services?
 Use the questionnaire below and our vendor partners will contact you to provide you with the information you need:

 This list barely scratches the surface of available national days to celebrate.
 Of course, not all these days will pertain to your business.
 That said, you might be surprised how creative you can get when connecting these occasions to your brand.

 Kick off the new year by celebrating this breakfast staple and its endless savory or sweet topping choices.
 Use this day to highlight how your product goes great with a bagel, whether it’s coffee or a morning podcast.

 Pay homage to your favorite fromage.
 Since cheese goes with just about everything, National Cheese Lover’s Day has tons of marketing potential for many foodservice businesses.
 If you don’t sell food, try poking fun at the day with a cheesy pun instead.

 Customer satisfaction is key to any successful business.
 This occasion gives you four chances throughout the year to connect with your customers and ask them to share their valuable feedback.